julienreszka/julienreszka/notes/Interacting-with-the-divine.md

 # Interacting with the divine

-## Be mindful of how what you pray for.
+## Be mindful of what you pray for.

 You cannot ask God to act on behalf of you because God is not your servant.